 How I’ve Learned to Get More Done with Less Effort

-I had a dizzying list of things I liked to accomplish each day, including cooking, baking, reading, and so forth.
-Being busy is not the same thing as being productive and working towards your goals and purpose in life. http://thoughtsanddesigns.com/busy-is-not-the-same-as-productive/
+I had a dizzying list of things I liked to do each day, including cooking, baking, reading, and so forth.
+Being busy is not the same thing as being productive and working towards your goals and purpose in life.

 How to Create Residual Income as a Designer on Zazzle

 I’m also pretty passionate about design and entrepreneurship.
 I’ve been a serial entrepreneur since I first found out that such a thing was even possible.

 Nearly a year after I set up my Zazzle store (and gave up), Zazzle one day clicked for me.
 Suddenly, one of my products went viral without me doing anything.
 Before I knew it, I had achieved Pro Seller status.

-What is Zazzle?
-Zazzle is a Print on Demand company, which means they print up products with designs on them only when they are ordered.
-This enables designers like myself to sell custom designed products without having to pay to create a huge inventory of products.
+Zazzle is a Print on Demand company.
+This means they print up products with designs on them only when ordered.
+This lets designers sell custom designed products with no money up front.
+Designers don’t have to pay to create a huge inventory of products.